sg-wireless/sg-sdk/src/comps/lora/docs/lora-callback.md

     In LoRa-WAN, only data dedicated for this device identity (DevEUI, AppEUI) will be received and the user will be notified by the received data by this event.

+    The event data attached to this event in the callback is a tuble that carry the following key information:
+    - `data` a byte array object containing the actual received data.
+    - `RSSI` an integer value represnting the RSSI of the received signal.
+    - `SNR` an integer value represnting the SNR of the received signal.
+    - `port` the port number on which this data is received.
+    - `DR` the data rate of the received data.
+    - `dl_frame_counter` The LoRa-WAN parameter (Downlink Frame Counter).

 <div id="evt-rx-fail"></div>